Dental Implants 101: The Basics of an Implant

 Implant Abutment:

 An implant abutment is a connector piece that is attached to the top of the implant screw.
 It serves as the link between the implant screw and the dental crown, providing support and stability for the replacement tooth.
-The abutment is typically made of titanium, zirconia, or another durable material and is custom-designed to fit the specific shape and size of the patient’s mouth.
+The abutment is typically made of titanium, zirconia, or another durable material and is custom-designed to fit the patient’s mouth shape and size.
 The abutment helps to secure the dental crown and ensures the proper fit and functionality of the dental implant.

 Implant Crown:

-The main difference between the implant and regular crowns is how they are supported.
-A traditional crown is placed over an existing natural tooth, or a dental implant abutment is prepared to support the crown.
-In contrast, an implant crown is specifically made to be attached to the implant abutment, secured within the jawbone.
-This unique structure allows the implant crown to function independently without relying on surrounding teeth for support.
+The main difference between an implant crown and a regular crown lies in how they are supported.
+A regular crown sits on an existing natural tooth, which provides the support.
+An implant crown attaches to a dental implant abutment that is secured in the jawbone.
+This design allows the implant crown to function independently, without relying on surrounding teeth for support.

 Overall, an implant crown offers a durable, long-lasting solution for missing teeth that closely mimics the look and function of natural teeth.